Sports for All

 The school's 30 strong rowing squad train twice weekly on land and on the river.
 The Fulham Reach coaches have been very impressed with their growth in technical skills and confidence, progressing to fine boats and singles, learning to cox and competing in regattas.

 This progress has seen a number of our students picked for Fulham Reach's Junior programme.
-One of the programme’s rising stars is Tashi, who was first introduced to rowing through the KAA programme and is now competing in the trials for the Great British Junior Rowing team!
+One of the programme’s rising stars was Tashi, who was first introduced to rowing through the KAA programme and is now competing in the trials for the Great British Junior Rowing team!
 You can read more about Tashi’s story here.

 In this video four novice Year 10 rowers tell us about their growing love of the sport.

-It has been a huge success: the students love it.
 As well as being a crucial life skill, swimming also offers breadth to our students’ sporting knowledge which is important in PE exams when they are asked to apply their knowledge to a diverse range of sports – many which they will not have experienced before.